Queer Artists to Watch (and Collect!) Today

 Stuart Sandford

-Stuart is a multifaceted gay artist based in LA who has popped up on my radar multiple, unrelated times recently (including via the third Queer Biennial in DTLA this summer).
+Stuart is a multifaceted gay artist based in LA who has popped up on my radar multiple, unrelated times (including via the third Queer Biennial in DTLA).
 Sebastien is an ongoing series of larger-than-life (8-foot-tall) statues created with 3D scanning and printing technology, in which Stuart effectively evolves the classical Greco-Roman statue into a modern-day version that redefines the ideal masculine figure.

 IMG_4353.jpg